 Give thanks to the Lord, for he is good; his love endures forever.” – 1 Chronicles 16:34 (NIV)

-As Christians Thanksgiving is so much more then a family gathering, it’s a chance to stop and change our perspective to one of gratitude for all the Lord has done in our lives, and for the greatest gift He ever gave, His son.
+As Christians Thanksgiving is so much more than a family gathering, it’s a chance to stop and change our perspective to one of gratitude for all the Lord has done in our lives, and for the greatest gift, He ever gave, His son.